Oregon, Pacific and Eastern 19

-McCloud River Railroad 19 is a preserved "Mikado" type steam locomotive, built in April 1915 by the Baldwin Locomotive Works (BLW) for the Caddo and Choctaw Railroad (C&CRR), United States Smelting, Refining and Mining Company (USSR&MC), McCloud River Railroad (MCR), Yreka Western Railroad (YW), and the Oregon, Pacific, and Eastern Railway (OPE).
-The engine operated on the Yreka Western before being moved up to Cottage Grove, Oregon to run on the OP&E. In the late 1980s, No. 19 was sent back down to Yreka, California to run on the YW.
-In April 1994, the engine returned to McCloud, California to run a series of excursions on the McCloud, Railway.
-It has since been used in the films Emperor of the North Pole, Bound for Glory, and Stand By Me.
-As of 2025, No. 19 is undergoing its FRA inspection to return to steam at the Age of Steam Roundhouse in Sugarcreek, Ohio.
+Oregon, Pacific and Eastern 19 is a preserved "Mikado" type steam locomotive, built in April 1915 by the Baldwin Locomotive Works (BLW) for the Caddo and Choctaw Railroad (C&CRR) in Arkansas.
+The locomotive also operated for the United States Smelting, Refining and Mining Company (USSR&MC), McCloud River Railroad (MCR), Yreka Western Railroad (YW), and the Oregon, Pacific, and Eastern Railway (OPE).
+The engine operated in Mexico before being sold to the McCloud River Railroad and then to the Yreka Western Railroad, before being moved up to Cottage Grove, Oregon to run on the OP&E in excursion service.
+In the late 1980s, No. 19 was sent back down to Yreka, California to run on the YW after the financial collapse of the OP&E. In April 1994, the engine returned to McCloud, California to run a series of excursions on the McCloud Railway.
+It has since been used in the films Emperor of the North Pole and Stand By Me.
+As of 2026, No. 19 is operational at the Age of Steam Roundhouse in Sugarcreek, Ohio.